EmanuelDms/logica-de-programacao/Python/README.md

 > 9. Make a Program that reads three numbers and shows them in descending order.
 > 10. Make a Program that asks in which shift you study.
 Ask to type M - morning or A - afternoon or N - night.
 Print the message "Good morning!", "Good afternoon!" or good night!" or "Invalid Value!", as appropriate.

+## List 3

+> 1. Make a program for the calculation of a payroll, knowing that the discounts are from the Income Tax, which depends on the gross salary (as shown in the table below) and 3% for the Union and that the FGTS corresponds to 11% of the salary gross.
+The Net Salary corresponds to the Gross Salary less discounts.
+The program should ask the user for the value of their hour and the number of hours worked in the month.
+> - Income Tax Discount:
+>   - Gross salary up to 900 (inclusive) - exempt
+>   - Gross Salary up to 1500 (inclusive) - 5% discount
+>   - Gross Salary up to 2500 (inclusive) - 10% discount
+>   - Gross Salary above 2500 - 20% discount

+> 2. Make a Program that reads a number and displays the corresponding day of the week.
+If you enter another value, it should be shown: 'invalid value'.
+Consider that the month starts on Sunday.
+> 3. Make a program that reads two values obtained by a student in a discipline over the course of a semester, and calculate their average.
+The attribution of concepts follows the table below:
+>- Average Utilization   | Concept
+>   Between 9.0 and 10.0 |   A
+>   Between 7.5 and 9.0  |   B
+>   Between 6.0 and 7.5  |   C
+>   Between 4.0 and 6.0  |   D
+>   Between 4.0 and zero |   E
+> The algorithm must show on the screen the grades, the average, the corresponding concept and the message “APPROVED” if the concept is A, B or C or “FAILED” if the concept is D or E.
+> 4. Make a Program that asks for the 3 sides of a triangle.
+The program should inform if the values can be a triangle.
+Indicate, if the sides form a triangle, if it is: equilateral, isosceles or scalene.
+> - Tips:
+>   - Three sides form a triangle when the sum of any two sides is greater than the third;
+>   - Types of Triangle:
+>       - Equilateral Triangle: three equal sides;
+>       - Isosceles Triangle: any two equal sides;
+>       - Scalene Triangle: three different sides;
+> 5. Make a program that calculates the roots of a second degree equation, in the form ax2 + bx + c.
+The program should ask for the values ​​of a, b and c and make the calc, informing the user in the following situations:
+> - If the user reports the value of A equal to zero, the equation is not of the second degree and the program should not ask for the other values, being closed;
+> - If the calculated delta is negative, the equation has no real roots.
+Inform the user and close the program;
+> - If the calculated delta is equal to zero, the equation has only one real root; inform the user;
+> - If the delta is positive, the equation has two real roots; inform the user;